 About.

-Veronica Spiljak (she/her) is a multidisciplinary artist based in Mississauga the traditional territory of the Anishinaabe (Mississaugas of the Credit).
-She completed her Bachelor's degree at the University of Toronto Mississauga and Sheridan College’s joint Art & Art History program in 2021.
-Spiljak combines text, drawing, writing, video, installation, and performance to create artworks that facilitate collaborative and immersive experiences.
-Spiljak has exhibited locally, including shows at the Blackwood Gallery, U of T Art Museum, Women’s Art Association of Canada, Erindale Studio Theatre and the Tiny Fist Gallery.
-Spiljak is currently an artist resident of the Visual Arts Mississauga Creative Residency program.
+Veronica Spiljak (she/her) is an interdisciplinary artist based in Mississauga, the traditional territory of the Anishinaabe First Nations.
+She completed her BFA at the University of Toronto Mississauga in 2021 and her MFA at York University in 2024.
+Spiljak has exhibited locally, including shows at the Blackwood Gallery, U of T Art Museum, Women’s Art Association of Canada, the Tiny Fist Gallery, OCAD University, Propeller Gallery and Visual Arts Mississauga.
+She has also been granted the winner of the 2023 MARTY awards in the Multimedia Visual Arts category and the Annie Smith Graduate Scholarship from Sheridan College.

 |